Category Archives: Joyce Meyer

 http://www.joycemeyer.org

-Joyce Meyer – The Holy Spirit Knows What to Do
+Joyce Meyer – The Spirit vs the Flesh

 From the book Hearing from God Each Morning: 365 Daily Devotions by Joyce Meyer.